devchallenges-io/curriculum/3-javascript/1-javascript/7-js-conditionals.md

 - **Switch Statement**: A neater way to handle many possibilities.
 - **Ternary Operator**: A short way to write conditionals.

-These concepts will be explained in detail, giving you the knowledge to write clean, efficient, and easy-to-understand code.
-By the end of this lesson, you'll be ready to use conditional statements confidently in your JavaScript projects.

 ## 1. If Statement

 The `if` statement in JavaScript is the fundamental control structure that allows you to execute code based on whether a condition is `true` or not.
 When you write an `if` statement, you are essentially telling your program to test for a specific condition and then perform actions accordingly based on the result of that test.